Facebook’s VR Avatars Just Got A More Realistic Upgrade

 “In VR, when you’re with someone else, it’s magic,” says Mike Booth, Facebook’s creative director for social VR.
 “You feel like you’re really there.
 And we wanted to push on that feeling of being with someone you care about, laugh with, and can look in the eye.”

-With Facebook’s first Spaces avatars–which attempted to mirror facial expressions users made in front of their computer’s camera–there were limited choices for how to customize them, especially when it came to hair color and eye shape.
+With Facebook’s first Spaces avatars–which were driven manually by arm gestures or thumbstick controls–there were limited choices for how to customize them, especially when it came to hair color and eye shape.
 Booth’s team also felt like the avatars’ movements weren’t lifelike enough.

 The new avatar tool adds hundreds of options for customizing an avatar’s appearance, including a wide range of new head shapes, hairstyles, and facial features.
 And for the first time in Spaces, users will also be able to modify their avatar’s body type.
 Further, the avatar system has been re-tooled so that body movements appear more lifelike.
 Finally, the Spaces team incorporated some machine learning techniques that will offer users better avatar suggestions at the beginning of the process.